guimaraesisabela/synergyTechInnovations/README.md

-# SynergyTech Website
+# SynergyTech Innovations

-This repository contains a website for SynergyTech, showcasing their services and providing information about the company.
+This repository contains a website for SynergyTech Innovations, showcasing their services and providing information about the company.

 ## Languages and Frameworks Used
 - HTML